High-Layer Attention Pruning with Rescaling

 \section{Baseline Method Pruning Layer Range Tuning}

-To show the superiority of our method compared to baseline methods, we utilize the perplexity metric to tune the pruning layer range for the baselines.
+To fairly compare our method against existing pruning approaches, we use perplexity to tune the pruning layer range for all baseline methods.
 For Mag-sp, Wanda-sp, and LLM-Pruner, the pruning ratio is the same across all pruning layers, whereas FLAP employs an adaptive pruning strategy, allowing different pruning ratios for each layer.

 LLaMA3.1-8B\footnote{https://huggingface.co/meta-llama/Llama-3.1-8B/blob/main/config.json} and Mistral-7B-v0.3\footnote{https://huggingface.co/mistralai/Mistral-7B-v0.3/blob/main/config.json} have 32 layers, each with 8 key/value attention heads.
 Qwen2-7B\footnote{https://huggingface.co/Qwen/Qwen2-7B/blob/main/config.json} consists of 28 layers with 4 key/value attention heads per layer, while Gemma2-9B\footnote{https://huggingface.co/google/gemma-2-9b/blob/main/config.json} includes 42 layers, each with 8 key/value attention heads.
 For LLaMA3.1-8B and Mistral-7B-v0.3, we allocate a KV cache budget of 3/4, while Qwen2-7B and Gemma2-9B have a KV cache budget of 6/7.
 This requires removing 64 key/value attention heads for LLaMA3.1-8B and Mistral-7B-v0.3, 16 for Qwen2-7B, and 48 for Gemma2-9B.